aharden/aharden-puppet_ent_agent/README.md

 outside of the PE environment.

 AIX, Debian/Ubuntu, and Windows OS Families have been tested.
 Solaris testing is in progress.
-RedHat support with yumrepo isn't possible on PE 3.3 due to bug PUP-2271.
+RedHat support with yumrepo is potentially problematic on PE <= 3.3 due to bug PUP-2271.